This article was updated for accuracy and relevance on December 24th, 2021.

 - Bring scarves – They take up basically no space, add a new element to clothes you’re re-wearing, have multiple uses (like a sarong for the beach), are great for unpredictable weather changes, and are fantastic for countries or events that require a little more cover up.

-Get a collapsible bag – A foldable garment bag is a great way to bring a bag for the beach, gym, or local markets without trying to squeeze yet another thing into your suitcase.
+Get a collapsible bag – A foldable garment bag is a great way to bring a bag for the beach, gym, or local markets without trying to squeeze yet another thing into your carry on suitcase.

 - Pack liquids together - our luggage, travel backpack, and several other bags come with a water-resistant plastic pouch built right in so you don’t have to worry about minty toothpaste explosions all over your brand new tops.
 We’ve all been there.